petertasker/petertasker.github.io/index.md

 [**Practical Python**](https://github.com/petertasker/practical-python).

 ## Contact
-You can contact me using: [petertasker05@gmail.com](mailto:petertasker05@gmail.com), or at [https://www.linkedin.com/in/peter-tasker/](https://www.linkedin.com/in/peter-tasker/)
+You can contact me on LinkedIn at [https://www.linkedin.com/in/peter-tasker/](https://www.linkedin.com/in/peter-tasker/)